 click here for production history and a calendar of programming

-Notch is collaborating with Jessica Kahkoska for Wild Home, which takes an odyssey across rural America, traveling to 15 rural communities identified by The Wilderness Society as under tremendous threat for oil, gas, and mineral extraction on public lands.
+Notch is collaborating with Jessica Kahkoska for Wild Home, which takes an odyssey across America, collaborating with rural towns significantly pressured by fossil fuel industries.

-In each community, we develop a series of plays, through public storytelling events, to be performed by community and professional actors in outdoor, wilderness spaces.
+In each community, we develop a series of plays, through public storytelling events, that are performed by community and professional actors in outdoor, wilderness spaces.

 We are honored to fiscally sponsor Black Spatial Relics, founded in 2016 by Arielle Julia Brown at the Center for the Study of Slavery and Justice at Brown University.
 The program supports the development of new performance works about slavery, justice, and freedom by emerging and mid-career artists.